Akita Weight & Growth Chart

 • Tuck-up: From the side, the abdomen should tuck up behind the rib cage

+Their double coat can mask weight gain, so hands-on assessment is essential.
 If your Akita is overweight, work with your veterinarian to develop a safe weight loss plan.
-Even a 10% reduction in body weight can significantly improve health outcomes.
+Even a 10% reduction can reduce the risk of Hip Dysplasia and other conditions.

 Feeding Recommendation